^

 Each dosage form of the drug has its own dosage:

-• syrup - at the age of 3-6 years, 5 ml is recommended, 6-12 years - 10 ml, 12 years and over 15 ml three times a day, 4 times for adults;
+• syrup - for children aged 3-6 years, 5 ml is recommended, for children aged 6-12 years - 10 ml, for children aged 12 years and older, 15 ml three times a day, for adults, 4 times;

-• Bean - for children 6-12 years old - 5 mg (one tablet) with a frequency of 2 times a day, 12 years and older - the same 3 times, for adults - 10 ml (two) 2-3 times, swallowed whole and washed down with water.
+• dragee - children 6-12 years old - 5 mg (one tablet) twice a day, 12 years and older - the same amount 3 times, adults - 10 ml (two) 2-3 times, swallowed whole with water.

 Application for children

-Use Sinekoda during pregnancy
+Use synecode during pregnancy

 Contraindications

-Side effects Sinekoda
+Side effects synecode

 Overdose